 18. What are the application deadlines for the Fall and Spring grant cycles?

-Applications for the Fall 2019 grant cycle are due on July 25, 2019.
+Applications for the Fall 2020 grant cycle are due on July 23, 2020 at 12:00pm (noon).
 It is important to note that the Fall cycle application deadline is one week earlier than in recent years.
 Applications for the Spring grant cycle are due at a deadline to be decided by the Foundation when it invites such applications.

 19. Who should I contact if I am having technical difficulties with my grant application?